mazefeng/ml/README.md

 MF is optimized by `Stochastic Gradient Descent`(SGD) algorithm in mini-batch manner.
 By combining `NumPy` with mini-batch, the training algorithm is very efficient with an affordable memory cost.

-##Neural Network

-nn.py implements a three layer `Neural Network model`(NN) for classification.

-NN is a powerful model motivated by how brain works.

 ##Hidden Markov Model

 hmm.py implements `Hidden Markov Models`(HMMs) for solving `sequence labeling` problem.